charleshenryhugo/Notifier/README.md

 - $HOME/.notifyrc.yml

-This file is used for configuring the notification methods such as a slack token and an email account
+This file is used for configuring the notification methods such as a slack token, a slack incoming webhookurl or an email account

+Especially for the notifier `slacknotifier`, if the type is `slack`, a valid token is necessary.
+However, if  the type is `slackWebhook`, valid slack webhook incoming urls are needed.

+If your `$HOME/.notifyrc.yml` is accessible by others users, type `slackWebhook` is recommanded for the safe of your slack account.
+For example, depositing your token on a HPC cluster is high-risk because the administrator can do anything with your account including reading your message.

 There is a key `state` in .notifyrc.yml.
 When its value is `off` (or `false`), any operations associated with that notifier will not be executed.
 So set the `state` as `on` (or `true`) to make sure that that notifier is valid.
 You can find more details in the file in the repository.